Berlin Homeless Shelter Association

-The Berlin Homeless Shelter Association (or Berliner Asyl-Verein für Obdachlose) is a charity for the homeless based in Berlin, Germany.
+The Berlin Homeless Shelter Association (or Berliner Asyl-Verein für Obdachlose) was a charity for the homeless based in Berlin, Germany from 1868 to 1931.

 Background

 The enormous growth of Berlin as an industrial city and metropolis within the newly formed German Empire led to a wave of immigrants which even the most speculative building programmes could not accommodate.
 In 1871 alone, more than 130,000 people moved to Berlin.
 They slept on the streets, in attics, the cattle sheds of the central slaughterhouse, the cheapest boarding houses and shacks.
 Alcoholism, thievery and prostitution were often their fate.
 Epidemics ran rife.
 In winter, tens of thousands more streamed into Berlin after the countryside harvest came to an end.
 Young girls arriving at the station in the hope of obtaining work as domestic servants were often lured away and forced into prostitution.

 Beginnings

 The Berlin Homeless Shelter Association was founded in 1868 in Berlin by members of the Friedrichs-Werdeschen-Bezirksverein.
 The awareness that an individual is not necessarily responsible for his or her homeless condition and that police custody is also not a useful way to deal with the problem led to the founding of the homeless association by engaged and motivated Berlin citizens.
 Led by banker, Gustav Thölde, its members included industrialist August Borsig, head of the city council Friedrich Kochhann, chaplain Friedrich Gustav Lisco, physician Rudolf Virchow, factory owner, and socialist Paul Singer, and Chief of Police Lothar von Wurmb, amongst others.
 Thölde remained the association's chairman until his death in 1910.

 The association, virtually a 'Who's who' of the Berlin bourgeoisie, was notable for its large number of high-ranking members of Berlin society.
 Its articles included the daily presence of the members in the association's work.
 How far those mentioned kept to this requirement is unclear although this example is a characteristic feature of the bourgeoisie of that time.
 That the association was rooted in the more affluent levels of society meant that the association could exist functionally and financially for a comparatively long time.
 At the end of the century, it had 4–5,000 members and was financed from donations, legacies, foundations and bequests, as well as charity benefits which raised considerable sums of money for the association.
 However, many less affluent citizens and social democratic workers counted among its members.

 The association was supported above all by liberal Berlin Jews.
 When a call for donations was made in the Vossischen Zeitung in 1893, many anti-semitic postcards were received in response: "I do not donate to the Berliner Asyl-Verein für Obdachlose because of its exclusively Jewish supporters."